Niederländisches Palais

 Are there guided tours?

-Guided tours may be available, offering insights into the history and architecture of the palace.
-Check the official website for more details.
+Guided tours may be available, providing deeper insights into the history and significance of the palace.
+Check the official website for details on scheduling and availability.

 What’s the best time to visit?